SteamyCupGames/Music-Business-Insights---Exploratory-Data-Analysis-with-WSDA_Music/README.md

 ---

+## 📚 Context

+The music industry generates massive volumes of sales and listener data.
+This project simulates the analysis of a digital music store using a real-world relational database structure to extract actionable insights for sales strategy, marketing and catalog optimization.

+It’s designed as a showcase of how data analysis can drive decisions in entertainment and retail.

+---

 ## 🧠 Objective

 To analyze music sales, customer behavior, and product performance to answer business questions and present clear, visual insights useful for both technical and non-technical audiences.